 On the other hand, if the player's War Assets aren't high enough, the galaxy, the Normandy, and Earth take increasing amounts of damage from the Crucible's activation.
 If they're particularly low, there are only two options, depending on the player's choice in Mass Effect 2: Control if the base was saved, Destroy if it was destroyed.
 The worst Control ending is similar to the above, except that collateral damage is more severe.
 The worst Destroy ending, on the other hand, is unquestionably the biggest Downer Ending of the bunch: Earth is all but incinerated by the blast, the Mass Relays are destroyed, the Normandy is lost, and the galaxy in general is kicked back centuries if not more.
 But the Reapers were destroyed.

-Tech Romancer, with its multiple characters and branching storylines has a couple.
-One possible path if you fail to defeat the last enemy in a short enough amount of time, Junpei (your character) fails to escape the castle and is presumed dead.
+Tech Romancer, with its multiple characters and branching storylines, has a couple.
+One possible path, if you fail to defeat the last enemy in a short enough amount of time, has Junpei (your character) fail to escape the castle and is presumed dead.
 But the cake has to go to Wise Duck: Arvin reappears at the rusted out remains of the Wise Duck 10 years after the last battle.
 No one knows why aliens attacked, the rest of the crew is dead, and Arvin pours out a bottle in memory of his team.
-And that's the happy ending... the sad ending reveals that Arvin was executed for trying to convince the crew not to kill an innocent little girl (And they weren't even going to anyway, they just needed to know they could trust him), and the rest of the story mode was just a Dying Dream.
-And one of Kei's possible endings where she takes the path of The Messiah and tries to save humanity from their polluting ways, but decides to leave the Earth so that the humans could fend for themselves.
+And that's the happy ending... the sad ending reveals that Arvin was executed for trying to convince the crew not to kill an innocent little girl (and they weren't even going to anyway, they just needed to know they could trust him), and the rest of the story mode was just a Dying Dream.
+And one of Kei's possible endings where she takes the path of the Messianic Archetype and tries to save humanity from their polluting ways, but decides to leave the Earth so that the humans could fend for themselves.